ladislas/HealthAssistant/README.md

     tuist install
     ```

+### Working on the project

 1. Generate and open the Xcode project using Tuist:

     ```bash
     tuist generate # Run this command whenever you modify the project structure
+    ```

+1. Edit the project

+    This repository is using [Tuist](https://tuist.io/) to generate the Xcode project files.
+If you need to edit the settings or add package dependencies, you must run:

+    ```bash
+    tuist edit # it will open a new xcode project to edit using xcode
+    ```

+    When you're done, close the project and run:

+    ```bash
+    tuist generate
     ```